syncfusion-content/uwp-docs/uwp/Kanban-Board/Getting-started.md

 ### Binding data

-In order to bind the data source of the SfKanban, set `ItemsSource` property as shown below.
+In order to bind the data source of the UWP Kanban Board, set `ItemsSource` property as shown below.

 {% tabs %}